Dutch

 Performance Economy

-Walter Stahel developed the vision of a closed-circle economy, including the principles of life extension, product repair and waste prevention.
-Selling services instead of products is an important part of his thinking: everyone pays for the performance of a product.
-This leads to the concept of the performance economy.
+Walter Stahel developed the vision of a closed-loop economy, including principles of extending product lifespans, repairing products, and preventing waste.
+Selling services instead of products is a key aspect of his thinking: everyone pays for the performance a product delivers.
+This leads to the concept of a performance economy.

 More information in the article of Stahel (2010)